amrutcodes/amrutcodes/README.md

 ## 👨‍💻 About Me
 - 💻 Passionate about backend development and problem-solving.
 - 🌱 Currently learning **Node.js** and building full-stack apps with MongoDB.
 I’m passionate about solving real-world problems with code and continuously honing my skills in new tech.
-Whether it’s through innovative data handling or crafting APIs that make data accessible and actionable,
+Whether it’s through innovative data handling or crafting APIs that make data accessible and actionable.

 ## 🚀 What I’m Working On
 - Exploring backend development and creating APIs.